DanielRodriguezIT/Network-File-Shares-and-Permissions/README.md

 <img src="https://i.imgur.com/k70dozS.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 After the fodlers have been created what you want to do is share them on the network so that the client-1 machine can view them.
-We can also set the permissions of the folders in DC-1
+We can also set the permissions of the folders in DC-1.
+Set the folders to the appropriate permissions. "read-access" should be read only for domain users, "read/write access" shuld have read/write permissions for domain users.
+Lastly "no-access" should have read/write permissions for domain admins only.
 </p>
 <br />